NICKMERCS Apex Legends Sensitivity & Settings

 NICKMERCS is among the elite streamers of our time.
 Not only does he get paid for playing in front of thousands of viewers, but he is also a co-owner of one of the biggest esports organizations, FaZe Clan.

-With that being said, how can someone who has so many endeavors be equally good at the game?
-Obviously, there’s passion and talent but there’s also the fact that he has continuously explored the various settings in the game and has retrofitted it for his playstyle.
+How can someone who has so many business endeavors be so good at games?
+Obviously there’s passion and talent, but there’s also the fact that he has continuously explored the various settings in the game and made it work for for his playstyle.

 Settings Name | NICKMERCS’ Gameplay Settings |